IFarkhanda/First-Portfolio-Project/README.md

-# First-Portfolio-Project - This is a repository of my Salary Prediction Data Cleaning and Exploratory Data Analysis Project In Python.
+# First-Portfolio-Project - This is a repository of Salary Prediction Data Cleaning and Exploratory Data Analysis Project In Python.